9 Reasons Getting a Will is EASY

 3. A Lawyer Can Come to Your House

 If you’re unable to leave your house, senior’s facility, or the hospital, we’ll come to you.
 Our Wills & Estates lawyers offer home visits to clients who are unable to attend our office, or who otherwise find it inconvenient to do so.
-If you live anywhere in Calgary, and, in some cases, even if you’re outside of the city, we’ll come to you at no extra charge!
+If you live anywhere in Calgary, and, in some cases, even if you’re outside of the city, we’ll come to you!

 4. You Don’t Need to Provide Us with Any Financial Documentation